 In 1894 he inherited a farm just outside Viterbo with a large area around it, kind of an estate, a property that had been acquired by his ancestors in 1712.

 In 1930, probably after Lucchesi had become retired, he began to transform the wooded area near the farmstead into an art environment.
-He painted tree trunks so that they imagined people, made lifesize puppets, added posters with texts and created all kinds of scenes.
-The general idea behind this was to show the way of life in Viterbo and Rome around 1900 as Lucchesi had experienced it,
+He painted tree trunks so that they depicted people, made lifesize puppets, added posters with texts and arranged all kinds of scenes.
+The general idea behind all this was to show the way of life in Viterbo and Rome around 1900 as Lucchesi had experienced it,

 So the puppets depicted personalities such as police officers, monks, ballerinas and so on.
 The scenes included the gelataria (ice-cream shop), the pasticceria (pastry shop), a tobacco shop or a café.

 A cheerful man, Lucchesi likely enjoyed to welcome visitors who came to see the site and up to old age he has remained active in its maintenance.

 After he died on November 1 1940 the site has fallen into decay.

 Currently the farmhouse is an ecotouristic Bed and Breakfast, named "La Meridiana Strada".
 On its website the memory of Lucchesi is kept alive.

 * Francesco Ranucci, "Vincenzo Lucchesi ed il suo Eremo", in: Biblotheca e societá Viterbo, 1981, nr 2-3 (sept), pp 51-53